heycarsten/lcbo-api/doc/lcboapi-proposed.md

 ## API clients

 Here's where I think the different platforms and paradigms can come in!
-The API server and datacore should probably be Ruby since that's what the project is already using, but I'm not opposed to changing that, let's have the discussion!
+The API server and conductor should probably be Ruby since that's what the project is already using, but I'm not opposed to changing that, let's have the discussion!

 Where I think it could be really exciting for diversity of technologies is in API consumer libraries.
 I think the API server should return JSON:API or GraphQL (or both, ideally!) but the clients to consume that data could be written in whatever languages people want to support.

+## Consumer pricing model

+- No more API snapshots, if you want that, you have to register as a 3rd party
+- Usage-based, reasonable $$
+- Free tier: reasonable but low rate limit, access to non-profit 3rd party subscriptions
+- Each 3rd party subscription increases cost by $$

+## 3rd party pricing model

+Third parties that only consume the data should be charged enterprise-level fees, I don't know what those are, business people please help!

+Third parties that add metadata but are commercial entities should also perhaps be charged a reasonable maintenance fee.
+They would also get a cut of consumer subscription fees.

+Third parties that are non-profit would not have to pay a fee, and we would give them a cut of consumer subscription fees.

 ## Additional thoughts